idanii/Voice-Chat/README.md

 # INTRODUCTION
-Create rooms and talk with people you know only by inviting them to your room.
+Create rooms and talk with people you know by inviting them to your room.

 # OPTION FOR CAMERA
 You can enable the camera option by setting the ```video: false``` to ```video: true```.